 The center will boost the water transmission system across Dubai through its efficient and all-time operational control because of its automatic valves and pumps.
 The system will help identify and isolate any faults in the shortest possible time and reduce wastage of water in the network.

 Fiber optics are being used to transmit digital information and wireless communication networks to link over 400 terminal regulators with the system and gauge various data in the network.
-The centre will serve the water transmission network in Dubai for a distance of over 2,500 kilometer as well as several storage and pumping stations.
+The centre will serve the water transmission network in Dubai for a distance of over 2,500 kilometers as well as several storage and pumping stations.

 An emergency control room with hydraulic management system over the internet will be its second phase.
 A simulator will be included dedicated to train operating staffs and engineers in utilizing the system efficiently.